MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Set-StrictMode.md

     PowerShell.

 > [!CAUTION]
-> Using a **Version** of `Latest` in scripts.
-The meaning of `Latest` can change in new releases
+> Using `Latest` for **Version** in scripts isn't deterministic.
+The meaning of `Latest` can change
-> of PowerShell.
-Therefore, a script written for an older version of PowerShell that uses
+> in new releases of PowerShell.
+A script written for an older version of PowerShell that uses
 > `Set-StrictMode -Version Latest` is subject to more restrictive rules when run in a newer version
 > of PowerShell.